What is Data link?

 - Future Air Navigation System (FANS)

 Because of its high-reliability and accuracy, data link is able to provide Air Traffic Services (ATS) messaging.
 These “safety of flight” messages are an integral part of all aircraft communications, including both pre-FANS and FANS services.
-Rockwell Collins offers a complete suite of both services.
+Collins Aerospace offers a complete suite of both services.

 Pre-FANS messaging consists of: